renzibei/hashtable-bench/README.md

 # Hash Table Benchmark

-This is yet another benchmark for evaluating hash tables(hash maps) with different hash functions in C++, attempting to evaluate the performance of the lookup, insertion, deletion, iteration, etc. on different data as comprehensively as possible.
+This is yet another benchmark for hash tables(hash maps) with different hash functions in C++, attempting to evaluate the performance of the lookup, insertion, deletion, iteration, etc. on different data as comprehensively as possible.

 ## Before viewing the results